-Welcome back after the half term.
+Welcome to the spring term.

-1. The subjects of the curriculum.
-The learning goals for each of these subjects are at least as challenging as anything taught in the curriculum in your child’s own country.
+1. The subjects of the curriculum – The learning goals for each of these subjects are at least as challenging as anything taught in the curriculum in your child’s own country.
 In many cases, the learning goals are more challenging.

-2. Personal development – the characteristics which will help children become more responsible, independent learners.
+2. Personal development – The characteristics which will help children become more responsible, independent learners.

 In Geography, we’ll be finding out: